 You’ll need to trust that your manager has taken your feedback to heart, and will respond in time with all the other things that are likely on their plate.

 “It’s not easy implementing change quickly,” advises Laderman.
 “I can’t magically wave a wand and make all problems disappear, but I can promise I’ll listen and be empathetic and change what I can.”

-Here’s the thing: offering feedback to your own manager is probably always going to be a little anxiety-inducing.
+Offering feedback to your own manager might be anxiety-inducing at first.
 It’s not an easy (or even totally natural) thing to do.

 But, that doesn’t change the fact that it’s an important process for improving your working relationship, your team, and even your entire company.